This site uses cookies. Privacy Policy.

 Charles Ray, Mountain lion attacking dog, 2018.
 Sterling silver, 25 1/2 x 77 1/4 x 29 inches (64.8 x 196.2 x 73.7 cm). © Charles Ray; Courtesy of Matthew Marks Gallery.

-New York Times review of Charles Ray and the Hill Collection.
-January 2, 2020.
+The New York Times reviews Three Christs, Sleeping Mime, and the Last Supper Pagan Paradise: Charles Ray and the Hill Collection.

 Your browser is out-of-date!